INTERIOR. The interviewee is wearing a large hat, dark glasses and a trench coat. He’s seated beneath a single down-pointed light.

 Traitor?
 No, more like… like that movie, Yojimbo.
 Seen that?
 No?
 God, I love Kurosawa.
 How about For a Few Dollars More?
 Yeah, yeah, that one.
 So, like I was saying, these other guys, they offered me even more money than Steve did, only all they wanted was that I should not work.
 Who was I to refuse?

-This entry is part of Jack Rusher’s journal, originally published January 19th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 19th, 2011, in New York.